Alpha limitations and notes: To see the widget, you must be participating in the Buying Guidance alpha.

 Click Create Deal and select Marketplace Package.

-When you are finished adding your targeting, in the Buying Guidance widget, click Calculate.
+When you are finished adding your targeting, in the Buying Guidance widget, review the estimated Daily impression opportunities, Price Guidance in CPM, and Avails by CPM chart.

-Optionally, refine your targeting and click Calculate to update the numbers.
+Optionally, refine your targeting to update the numbers.

 When you are satisfied with the estimated impression opportunities and average CPM, click CREATE to finalize the Marketplace Package.